 How to attend the Summer LA Olympics 2028

-Attending the 2028 Olympics in Los Angeles requires purchasing tickets on the official website or working with a travel professional to secure a hospitality package.
-Over 5 million people have registered for tickets to the LA summer Olympics in 2028, so attending live requires intentional planning.
-Here's what you need to know to get started:
+Over 5 million people have registered for tickets to the LA summer Olympics in 2028, so attending live requires intentional planning:

 Attending the Olympic games in person has been a personal dream for a long time.
 Every two years during the Olympics, the TV in my home is on all day long as athletes from around the world compete for those coveted medals and national pride.
-When our favorite sports come on (gymnastics, swimming, ice skating, and lately, rock climbing), the volume goes up and client trip planning gets set aside for an hour or so.
+When our favorite sports come on (gymnastics, swimming, ice skating, and lately, rock climbing), the volume goes up.

 So when the LA 2028 ticket lottery opened, filling out my top sports felt less like a task and more like finally making something real.
 Our Olympics trip is already a regular topic at the dinner table.

 If you're wondering how to attend the LA Olympics 2028, you're not alone — more than 5 million people from around the world registered for for the ticket drop.
 My inbox has reflected that energy too, with clients reaching out asking where to even begin.
-This is your starting point: how to secure tickets, choose the right hotel, and decide whether a hospitality package is right for you.
-Most of this applies to any Olympics, but I'll be particularly specific about the LA Olympics 2028.
+This guide is your starting point: how to secure tickets, choose the right hotel, and decide whether a hospitality package is right for you.

-And if the idea of navigating all of this alongside millions of other hopeful attendees sounds exhausting — that's exactly where my team comes in.
-We can support your Olympic trip at whatever level makes sense, from sourcing tickets to building a full itinerary around your events.
-We have handled these trip details and planning around many major sporting events (US Open, Wimbledon, Super Bowl, Grand Prix, etc.), so you’re in good hands.
+And if the idea of navigating all of this alongside millions of other hopeful attendees sounds stressful — that's exactly where my team comes in.
+We’ve planned trips to many major sporting events (US Open, Wimbledon, Super Bowl, Grand Prix, etc.), so we know how to tailor your experience.
+From booking your hotel to building a full itinerary around your favorite sports, let us do the heavy lifting.

 Table of Contents